 This exhibition of unique works documents a new art movement emerging from the Western Desert community of Warakurna.

-by Peter Thorley, Curator, Aboriginal and Torres Strait Islander Program, The Museum magazine, Issue two September 2012 – February 2013
+by Peter Thorley, Curator, Aboriginal and Torres Strait Islander Program, The Museum magazine, issue 2 September 2012 – February 2013

 Warakurna: All the Stories Got into our Minds and Eyes is an exhibition featuring works from the Warakurna Artists art centre that charts the history of the Ngaanyatjarra lands.
 Western Desert artists across central Australia are well known for Tjukurrpa (Dreaming) paintings, which tell the stories of creation through symbols and dots.
 Produced over the last two years, the paintings featured in this exhibition use a figurative style to recreate scenes of everyday life and people, allowing a wide range of stories to be told, both historical and contemporary.